derekngjk/Comms-Lab/logbook.md

 ![RX Output with 5kHz](images/lab2/[task3]rx_fm5000.png)

 We observe that the demodulated signal on the receiver side has a peak at 5kHz, as expected.
+Note that the reason why the demodulated signal amplitude is lower than the message amplitude, and the reason why the demodulated signal amplitude is seen to fluctuate slightly, is simply because of factors like attenuation in the channel.
+For instance, if you cover the antenna with your hand, the amplitude will be changed accordingly.

 ### Effect of Noise